-JAAN is led by a collaborative advisory board comprised of professionals, clergy, and community members who bring diverse expertise, experiences, and a shared mission to support Jewish communities impacted by the addiction crisis.
+JAAN is led by a collaborative advisory council comprised of professionals, clergy, and community members who bring diverse expertise, experiences, and a shared mission to support Jewish communities impacted by the addiction crisis.

 Marla has a BA in sociology with a minor in American Studies from California State University, Fullerton.